 Hybrid score across the prediction window for Farm A, Event 10.
 The criticality counter crosses threshold 72 a full 32.3 hours before the documented fault onset.

-CMS installations require hardware procurement, site visits, and years of failure data to train on.
+Read the paper on Zenodo →CMS installations require hardware procurement, site visits, and years of failure data to train on.
 TorqueScope connects to your existing historian in days.

 | Capability | Typical CMS | TorqueScope |